ROOTED FAMILIES

 For nearly 120 years, College of the Ozarks has been committed to providing a Christian education to youth from the Ozarks region.
 Today, the College serves infants through college students through its baccalaureate education, classical Christian laboratory school, and Child Development Center.

-Over the years, the College’s emphasis on Christian education has allowed it to develop frameworks for faithfully educating children of all ages with Christian practices, courses, and worship experiences that nourish the students we serve and the families they come from.
+Over the years, the College’s emphasis on Christian education has allowed it to develop frameworks for faithfully educating children of all ages with Christian practices and experiences that nourish the students we serve and the families they come from.
+The Rooted Families Guide equips caregivers and families with a practical guide to support Christian formation in everyday moments, at each stage of a child’s growth—helping them plant seeds of faith that will grow and thrive for years to come.

 What’s our goal for the Rooted Families Project?